OJ17/things-I-learned-wiki/docs/Improvement/what-not-to-do/what-to-avoid.md

 * Video games generally: Unless you're an aspiring streamer or professional.
 Video games can be hugely entertaining.
-But if you want to get anywehre in life then.
+But if you want to get anywhere in life then.

 * Reddit: Avoid reddit too for the most part.
 The knowledge you gain there isn't worth the time trade-off.
-Can be useful for specific things nonethless.
+Can be useful for specific things nonetheless.

 * Social media: A total waste of time.